lkpklkk/socketservertest2/README.md

-### finished
+### feature

-- broadcast
-- broadcast history
+- broadcast to all user
-- broadcast history block when empty
+- get recent 50 broadcast history
-- broadcast packaging
+- broadcasts request received within a second will be packaged before sending to all user
-- history save synchronization
+- multi thread save operations

-### unfinished